The Best Bed Bug Steamer in 2022

 Key features:

 Are there any downsides to this quality multi purpose steamer?
-It’s higher priced than some of the other steamers on this list and also bulkier, standing at 24 inches at the tallest part.
+It’s higher priced than some of the others on this list and also bulkier, standing at 24 inches at the tallest part.

 I do like the 4 castors on the bottom for stability and easy movement.
 With a 1 gallon water tank and all your attachments stored onboard, a slightly larger than usual steam cleaner is to be expected.